danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 ![prototype oas gis](../images/prototype-oas-gis.png "prototype oas gis")

 Whoa!
 The breakeven age has jumped up to 91, at an accumulated OAS + GIS income of ~319K.
-Given the Statistics Canada life expectancy of age 83 (for combined male/female having reached age 65), delaying looks more like a losing proposition in this case.
+Given the Statistics Canada life expectancy of age 85 (for combined male/female having reached age 65), delaying looks more like a losing proposition in this case.

 You can also see that the two income streams (start at 65 vs start at 68) are closer together compared to the previous case with no GIS, showing that the delayed start has negligible benefit even beyond age 91.

 The reason for this dramatic result is GIS eligibility.
 The console output is showing `=== DETERMINED GIS: 398.95`.
 This (approximate) amount is added to the monthly OAS amount.
 This greatly increases the amount of income missed during the first 3 years, and is greater in magnitude than the percentage increase in monthly payments due to the delayed start.
 This means it's going to take longer for the smaller monthly increase to make up for three years of missed regular OAS and the GIS combined.

-Now we can understand that if someone is eligible for GIS, it's almost always sub-optimal to delay OAS.
+This demonstrates that delaying OAS is probably not a good idea for someone eligible for GIS.

 ## Explanatory Text